Is Gravity Forms not sending email from your site?

 Simply click the link for your chosen mailer to jump to its setup tutorial:

-The Pro version of WP Mail SMTP can track every email that’s sent from your WordPress site, including every Gravity Forms notification.
+The Pro version of WP Mail SMTP can track every email that’s sent from your WordPress site, including every Gravity Forms notification that is generated.

 And there’s more!
 You can see email status on your WordPress dashboard too.
 Drill down into the chart to check the status of all the emails generated by your site.